Background Events - March-May 1942

 (455grt, Lt R S Penby

-RNR), naval trawler
+RNR),

-CANNA (Lt W N Bishop-Laggett RNR) and
+naval trawler CANNA (Lt W N Bishop-Laggett RNR)

 anti-submarine trawler SPANIARD (455grt,